 - You must have been employed by the same employer the last four months before applying for the work permit.

 - The other requirements for a work permit, as explained above, must also be fulfilled.

 9. Can I appeal a rejection of my application for a work permit?

 Yes, you can appeal a negative decision by the Migration Agency.
 This is true whether you applied for a new work permit or for an extension.
 The appeal is tried by the Migration Court.
 Every decision that is appealed is tried by the court, so you do not need a leave for appeal.
 If the Migration Court does not change the Migration Agency’s decision, you can appeal once more to the Migration Court of Appeal.
 In this case, a leave for appeal is required in order to have your case tried.

 Since October 2022 Sweden has a new government.
 The new government is advocating stricter migration laws.
 It is highly likely that this will also impact migratory rules and requirements across the board.

 11. How can Enkla Juridik help me apply for a work permit?

 The rules around work permits can be complicated, and especially for someone who does not speak Swedish it can be easy to miss something, which can end up delaying the process.
-If you want to maximise the chances of your application being granted and speed up the process as much as possible, it is a good idea to have a migration lawyer help you apply.
+If you want to maximise the chances of your application being granted and speed up the process as much as possible, it is a good idea to have a migration specialist help you apply.
 If you have had your application rejected, a lawyer can also help you to appeal the decision.
-Enkla Juridik’s skilled migration lawyers have helped many clients with these matters and would love to help you too.
+Enkla Juridik’s skilled migration lawyers and specialists have helped many clients with these matters and would love to help you too.